+The BBC is committed to achieving due accuracy in all its output.
+This commitment is fundamental to our reputation and the trust of audiences.
 The term ‘due’ means that the accuracy must be adequate and appropriate to the output, taking account of the subject and nature of the content, the likely audience expectation and any signposting that may influence that expectation .